 Impotence.
 The word somehow sounds like failure or weakness.
 If you feel that you are impotent, you may also feel that you have somehow lost part of your dignity, your masculinity, your wholeness.
 But you shouldn’t feel that way — impotence, also known as erectile dysfunction (ED), can almost always improve with treatment.
-In this article, we’ll talk about the causes of impotence and some home remedies, including medical and non-medical solutions for the problem.
+In this article, we’ll talk about the causes of erectile dysfunction (impotence) and some home remedies, including medical and non-medical solutions for the problem.

 There are many degrees of erectile difficulties.
 Some men are able to achieve an erection but are not able to maintain it.
 Others become erect, but not extremely rigid.